Tuhoe has clarified claims hunters with Department of Conservation-issued permits have been "banished" from the Urewera Ranges.

 "We have made it clear in our legislation that there will be no new permits issued, but all existing permits remain valid.
-All the board is doing is asking hunters not to utilise their permits until our two-month review is completed."
+All the is doing is asking hunters not to utilise their permits until our two-month review is completed."

 "We are giving discretionary rights to hunters.
 There is an attitude of collaboration.

 It has nothing to do with banishment and eviction."